-- Cosmetic defects such as paint, decals, etc. - Wear items such as filter elements, o-rings, etc. - Failures due to acts of God and other force majeure events beyond the manufacturer's control. - Problems caused by parts that are not original Champion Power Equipment parts.
+- Cosmetic defects such as paint, decals, etc. - Wear items such as filter elements, o-rings, etc. - Accessory parts such as starting batteries, and storage covers. - Failures due to acts of God and other force majeure events beyond the manufacturer's control. - Problems caused by parts that are not original Champion Power Equipment parts.